 Building Serverless Applications that use various cloud resources can be tricky.
 Depending on the cloud provider, various tools can be used to develop, test and deploy serverless applications.
-This post focuses on some of the common tools that are out there and how they can solve individual problems.
+This post focuses on some of the serverless tools that are out there and how they can solve individual problems.

 We will be discussing features of SAM (Serverless Application Model), Serverless Framework, CDK, and Serverless Stack and see how each of them helps to develop serverless applications in different ways.